-The administration of Camp Harlam's office is led by our Operations Director, Jon Schulman, and is assisted by various staff.
+The administration of Camp Harlam's office is led by our Associate Director, Amy Kagan, and is supported by various staff.
 These staff members appreciate the importance of providing our families with the finest service at all times and will quickly and effectively respond to your concerns.
 Please understand that the office is an extremely busy place, and that hundreds of calls are coming in each and every day.
 We appreciate your patience and understanding.